-As a fruit with a long hanging period, navel oranges are often damaged by pests and diseases, mechanical and chemical factors during the fruit growing period, leaving scars on the mature fruit, which greatly reduces the commercial value of the fruit and affects the profitability of fruit farmers.
-Fruit surface defect detection (Jin et al., 2021; Soltani Firouz and Sardari, 2022) is a key step for fruits to enter the market, which is based on two parts, defect extraction and defect classification, to determine the merit of the fruit while grading the fruit according to the type and percentage of defects (Ren and Bai, 2013; Zhang et al., 2015; Unay, 2022).
+As a fruit with a long hanging period, navel oranges are often damaged by pests and diseases, and mechanical and chemical factors during the fruit growing period, leaving scars on the mature fruit, which greatly reduces its commercial value and affects the profitability of fruit farmers.
+Fruit surface defect detection (Jin et al., 2021; Soltani Firouz & Sardari, 2022) is a key step for fruits to enter the market, which is based on two parts, defect extraction and defect classification, to determine the merit of the fruit while grading the fruit according to the type and percentage of defects (Ren & Bai, 2013; Zhang et al., 2015; Unay, 2022).
 This technology also enables fruit farmers to improve the quality of their fruits by allowing them to be more targeted for future orchard maintenance in terms of planting and cultivation.
-The development of postharvest treatment methods for different types of defective fruits also allows to reduce the waste of resources and maximize their value.
+The development of postharvest treatment methods for different types of defective fruits also allows for reducing the waste of resources and maximizing their value.

-Initially, the detection of defects on the surface of fruits is mainly manual, relying on the subjective experience of the picker to segment the defects, which is prone to human error and variable results, and can consume a lot of labor and time costs (Zhang et al., 2014; Li et al., 2015).
+Initially, the detection of defects on the surface of fruits is mainly manual, relying on the subjective experience of the picker to segment the defects, which is prone to human error and variable results and can consume a lot of labor and time costs (Li et al., 2015; Zhang et al., 2015).
 Later, defect detection methods based on machine vision became popular, and the early applied methods were mainly image processing and machine learning.
-Yang et al. (2014) analyzed the color information of navel orange surface in defect detection using image processing techniques and obtained surface defects with appropriate R/B and G/B ratios with an identification accuracy of 93.3%.
-Rong et al. (2017a) gave a detailed image processing procedure and proposed a comparative sliding window local segmentation algorithm, which was applied to 1,191 navel orange samples with defects detection rate reached 97%.
+Yang et al. (2014) analyzed the color information of the navel orange surface in defect detection using image processing techniques and obtained surface defects with appropriate R/B and G/B ratios with an identification accuracy of 93.3%.
+Rong et al. (2017) gave a detailed image processing procedure and proposed a comparative sliding window local segmentation algorithm, which was applied to 1,191 navel orange samples with a defect detection rate reaching 97%.
 Xie et al. (2018) proposed a fast navel orange surface defect detection algorithm by combining wavelet transform and compressed sensing techniques in image processing, but the number of false matches increases if the image contains fruit stalks and nectaries.
 Bhargava et al. (2020) proposed a fully automated detection and categorization mechanism for a wide range of fruits.
-The mechanism uses four machine learning algorithms to classify and detect fruits after segmenting the fruit region and extracting features, among which the SVM classifier has the best detection performance with 98.48% classification accuracy.
+The mechanism uses four machine learning algorithms to classify and detect fruits after segmenting the fruit region and extracting features, among which the support-vector machines classifier has the best detection performance with 98.48% classification accuracy.
 The traditional method mainly analyzes the surface defect features of the fruit and manually designs the feature extractor, which can obtain good detection results under specific environments.
-However, due to the large influence of the environment, the extracted image features are often difficult to be generalized to new images (Fan et al., 2020; Nithya et al., 2022).
+However, due to the large influence of the environment, the extracted image features are often difficult to generalize to new